ajaynr/vimconfig/README.md

 My vim configuration - .vimrc and submodules of the plugin repos.
-No overloading, just status lines (for now!).
+No overloading, just status lines and autocompletion (for now!).